ElvisFeagin/ElvisFeagin.github.io/terms.markdown

 If you are a copyright owner, or authorized on behalf of one, and you believe that the copyrighted work has been copied in a way that constitutes copyright infringement that is taking place through the Service, you must submit your notice in writing to the attention of our copyright agent via email (<eightsec.help@gmail.com>) and include in your notice a detailed description of the alleged infringement.

-you may be held accountable for damages (including costs and attorneys' fees) for misrepresenting that any Content is infringing your copyright.
+You may be held accountable for damages (including costs and attorneys' fees) for misrepresenting that any Content is infringing your copyright.

 ## DMCA Notice and DMCA Procedure for Copyright Infringement Claims